-So far in our Better Meeting series, we’ve talked about the importance of understanding common meeting problems (so you can avoid them) and using guided visual methods to focus imagination and productivity when working with your team.
-Now in Part 3 it’s time to explore how to do it all successfully at a distance.
+So far in our Effective Meeting series, we’ve talked about the importance of understanding common meeting problems (so you can avoid them) and using guided visual methods to focus imagination and productivity when working with your team.
+Now in Part 3 it’s time to explore remote collaboration.

-Let’s dig into remote collaboration.
-We’ll address the challenges of remote teams and how to overcome them to achieve successful remote work collaboration.
+Let’s dig into remote work.
+We’ll address the challenges of remote teams and how to overcome them to achieve successful remote collaboration.

 If you’ve battled any of the 9 problems with meetings — from an unclear meeting objective to actionless discussion — you know how difficult it can be to bring team members together and create an environment conducive to tackling problems, sharing ideas, and imagining solutions.
 You know it’s even more challenging to do this when your team is remote.
 Let’s take a moment to look at some of the gravest challenges remote teams can face and how to overcome them.

 Remote collaboration has its own set of unique pains.
 The result is disconnection — all the missing, personal, human elements that remote work struggles to fully offer.
 We’re social beings by nature and have depended on being physically near each other in order to work, to build, and even to survive.
 So in the absence of in-person interaction, you have to become intentional about creating human connection both in and outside of meetings.